Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Model of a one-dimensional H molecule

 where $\mu_{\text{e}}=2M_{n}/(2M_{n}+1)$ and $\mu_{n}=M_{n}/2$ are the reduced observable electronic and nuclei masses, respectively.
 We take the proton mass to be $M_{n}= 1836 \, m_{e}$.
 The electron-electron and electron-nuclear interaction terms are represented by soft-Coulomb potentials where the soft-Coulomb parameters take values $a_{\text{ee}}\!=\!2$ and $a_{\text{en}}\!=\!1$.
-For the model, the PESs are defined by the following electronic eigenvalue problem: $\hat{H}_{\text{el}}(x_{1},x_{2};R)\Phi_{k}(x_{1},x_{2};R)=E_{k}(R)\Phi_{k}(x_{1},x_{2};R)$ where $\hat{H}_{\text{el}}=\hat{H}_{\text{H}_{2}} - \hat{T}_{n}$ where $\hat{T}_{n}=-\frac{1}{2\mu_{n}}\frac{\partial^{2} }{\partial R^{2}}$.
+For the model, the PESs are defined by the following electronic eigenvalue problem: $\hat{H}_{\text{el}}(x_{1},x_{2};R)\Phi_{k}(x_{1},x_{2};R)=E_{k}(R)\Phi_{k}(x_{1},x_{2};R)$ where $\hat{H}_{\text{el}}=\hat{H}_{\text{mol}} - \hat{T}_{n}$ where $\hat{T}_{n}=-\frac{1}{2\mu_{n}}\frac{\partial^{2} }{\partial R^{2}}$.
 We show the first five numerically exact PESs in Fig.~(\ref{fig:PES-1D-H2-molecule}) for the case where we do not couple to the photonic continuum (i.e. for $N_{p}=0$).
 The mean nuclear equilibrium position is $R_{\text{eq}}=1.9$ a.u. with the corresponding ground-state energy $E_{0}=-1.4843$ a.u.
 Applying the harmonic approximation to the ground-state PES as in App.~\ref{sup:morse-fit-PES} we obtain the harmonic frequency $\omega_{e}=0.020455$ a.u. of the nuclear degrees.

 We note that when we couple the molecule to the discretized continuum, we used the bare proton mass $M=1836 \, m$ where the bare electronic mass is $m=1$.
-At the equilibrium position, we compute the ground-state density for NRQED and QM for the case when the renormalized mass is obtained with the lowest 50 of the 200 sampled photon modes.
-In Fig.~(\ref{fig:gs-density-QM-vs-bQM}), we show the ground-state density where the QM case is more bound when compared to the NRQED.
+At the equilibrium position, we compute the ground-state density for NRQED and {the renormalized theory} for the case when the renormalized mass is obtained with the lowest 50 of the 200 sampled photon modes.
+In Fig.~(\ref{fig:gs-density-QM-vs-bQM}), we show the ground-state density where the {free-space renormalized} case is more bound when compared to the NRQED.
 The reason for this is discussed in Sec.~\ref{subsec:atomic-system} of the main text.